 No matter how effectively we operate consistent strategies there will be occasions when students' behaviour or standards of work are unacceptable.
-There may be instances where parents are requested to collect students from school due to matters being serious (see page 3 statement).
+There may be instances where students are suspended from school and parents are requested to collect students from school due to matters being serious.
 Swift and appropriate action should be taken.

 In the first instance, the responsibility for acting rests with the relevant personal tutor or subject teacher.
 If subject teachers or personal tutors are unsure about the nature of action, they should seek advice.
-They are supported by their subject line managers and pastoral leads/Head of Year and Assistants.
+They are supported by their subject line managers and Heads of Year and Assistants.